tinkertinker/biab-raspbian/README.md

 `npm run copy`

+## Release

+Set the `GH_TOKEN` environment variable to an application specific Github password.
+Then run:

+`npm run release`

+This will take the latest built image and upload it to Github as a draft release.
+Edit the details of the release and publish.

 ## Caveats

 When modifying the Blog In A Box script there are some things to bear in mind.